ARPA-SIMC/dballe/doc/src/fortran/walkthrough.rst

 ---------------------

 Queries are made by giving one or more extremes of space, time, level or time range.
-See [the parameter table](fapi_parms.md) for a list of all available query parameters, in the column "On query input".
+See :ref:`parms_query` for a list of all available query parameters.

 Querying the station values